hemanthbd/Bilateral-Filter/README.md

-This involves implementation of different versions of demosaicing from a RAW Nikon camera .nef file.
+This involves implementing a Bilateral Filter from scratch and comparing it with the OpenCV function.